Concrete – Preparing The Base

 - During dry weather excavate the area to a depth that will allow for the depth of the slab plus for a gravel base of at least 100mm.

-- Inspect the excavated surface for soft areas.
-Typical soft areas are water logged areas, topsoil and badly backfilled trenches.
+- Check the excavated surface for soft areas.
+Typical soft areas can be; water logged, topsoil, and badly backfilled trenches.

-- Excavate any soft areas and backfill with gravel compacted in 100mm layers with a vibrating plate.
+- Excavate any soft areas and backfill with gravel well compacted in 100mm layers.

 - Keep people and equipment off the area and make sure surface water is not allowed to flow across the area.

 - Cover with a polythene layer.
 You can normally buy this off a roll by the m at a building suppliers for small jobs.